Amphicyon: Asian species

 A. palaeindicus was described by Richard Lydekker in 1876 on the basis of an isolated M2 collected at Kushalgarh in the Potwar Plateau.
 Later authors referred a fragmentary mandible from Chinji, isolated teeth from the Chinji and the Nagri zones, and the Dang Valley, to this species.
 The exact age of the Chinji specimens cannot be defined, as the fossil-bearing localities in this region stretch from ca. 15 to 9 Ma, although the correlation of the Dang Valley fauna suggests that they're of late middle Miocene age, whereas the Nagri fauna dates to the Vallesian.
 It has been suggested that none of the Siwalik species truly belong to Amphicyon, although others suggests that A. palaeindicus should be referred to this genus.
+In 2015, Ramesh Sehgal also reported an occurrence of A. palaeindicus, but from Late Miocene of Dhok Pathan Formation of Nurpur, Himachal Pradesh in India.
 In a 2025 review of Siwalik carnivorans, it is argued that most remains previously referred to A. pithecophilus should actually be referred to this species, alongside a number of isolated remains, expanding the timespan during which A. palaeindicus existed from ca. 18 to 11 Ma.
 The various fossils indicate a notable size variation within this species, though the range of its dimensions is broadly similar to A. major.